Roger Rosenblatt: Career

 As Senior Writer at Time he became the first to report his own stories—the functions of reporting and writing having been separate previously.
 "Here you had a superstar writer becoming a superstar reporter," wrote executive editor Jason McManus.
 Under managing editor Ray Cave, Rosenblatt also wrote the magazine's first "tone poems," brief interpretive essays introducing cover stories.
 His essay "The Man in the Water," on the self-sacrificing hero of the Air Florida plane crash in 1981, was read by President Reagan at a ceremony honoring the man.
 Besides Rosenblatt's essays, his other prominent pieces included covers on the 40th anniversary of Hiroshima, on the Los Angeles Olympics, on a family services organization in Brooklyn, and the essay accompanying the photographs in "A Day in the Life of the Soviet Union."
 Rosenblatt's 25,000-word "Children of War," on the thoughts and lives of children in the war zones of Northern Ireland, Israel, Lebanon, Cambodia, and Vietnam was "one of the most poignant stories Time ever published" and was noted worldwide.
 Later, he wrote about wars in Sudan (for Vanity Fair), and Rwanda (for New York Times Magazine).

 In 2006 Rosenblatt left his positions at Time and the NewsHour and gave up journalism to devote his time to the writing of memoirs, novels and extended essays.
-His first novel, Lapham Rising, was a national bestseller.
+His first novel, Lapham Rising, was a national bestseller, adapted as Angry Neighbors (2022) and filmed around Waseca, Minnesota and Excelsior, Minnesota.
 Making Toast was a New York Times bestseller.
 The memoir was a book-length version of an essay he wrote for the New Yorker magazine, on the death of his daughter, in 2008.
 The L.A.
 Times called Making Toast "sad, funny, brave and luminous.
 A rare and generous book."
 The Washington Post described it as "a textbook on what constitutes perfect writing and how to be a class act."
 He followed Making Toast with Unless It Moves the Human Heart, a book on the art and craft of writing, which was also a New York Times bestseller, as was Kayak Morning, a meditation on grief.
 The Boy Detective: A New York Childhood was published in 2013.
 The Book of Love: Improvisations on That Crazy Little Thing was published in January 2015.
 His novel, Thomas Murphy, was published in January, 2016.
 His two most recent books are Cold Moon: On Life, Love, and Responsibility (2020) and Cataract Blues: Running the Keyboard (2023).